anynines/a8s-deployment/README.md

 # a8s-deployment

 a8s is a Kubernetes-native platform for lifecycle automation of data services.
+Test

 This repo contains: